Broja set for Vitesse loan move but Ampadu wants to fight for spot under Lampard at Chelsea | Goal.com

 Bielsa worked with Batshuayi at Marseille, but it is thought that there are more suitors for the Belgium international whose contract expires next summer.

-Trevoh Chalobah has agreed to move on loan for another season after a year at Huddersfield Town, with rumours abound that he is set for Ligue 1.
+Trevoh Chalobah has completed a medical after a year at Huddersfield Town and he will join Ligue 1 club Lorient.

 Jake Clarke-Salter is another who has offers from abroad, as well as the Championship, after an impressive season with Birmingham City.